-Christmas is a great time to relax and meet up with family, friends and work colleagues to celebrate, but it is very easy to overindulge.
+Christmas and New Year is a great time to relax and meet up with family, friends and work colleagues to celebrate, but it is very easy to overindulge.

 Alcohol guidelines recommend that both men and women drink no more than 14 units a week, to keep health risks from drinking alcohol to a low level.

-If anyone does drink as much as 14 units a week, it's best to spread this evenly over three days or more – don't ‘save up’ your units for a particular day or a party.
+If you do drink as much as 14 units a week, it's best to spread this evenly over three days or more – don't ‘save up’ your units for a particular day or a party.

 Binge drinking is associated with particular risks to health, including damage to the liver, heart, brain and stomach.